 With the world growing at a pace hard to match, the increasing need for space is turning out to be an area of concern.
-With desperate need for land for agricultural, industrial and most importantly urban needs to contain cities and their growing population, a direct action that we have come to recognize as “Deforestation” occurs.
-Deforestation in simple term means the felling and clearing of forest cover or tree plantations in order to accommodate agricultural, industrial or urban use.
-It involves permanent end of forest cover to make that land available for residential, commercial or industrial purpose.
+With a desperate need for land for agricultural, industrial and most importantly, urban requirements to contain cities and their growing population, a direct action that we have come to recognize as “Deforestation” occurs.

-Over the last century the forest cover around the globe has been greatly compromised, leaving the green cover down to an all time low of about 30 per cent.
+Over the last century, the forest cover around the globe has been significantly compromised, leaving the green cover down to an all-time low of about 30 percent.
 According to the United Nations Food and Agriculture Organization (FAO), an estimated 18 million acres (7.3 million hectares) of forest are lost each year.

-Deforestation can also be seen as removal of forests leading to several imbalances ecologically and environmentally.
+Deforestation can also be seen as removal of forests leading to several imbalances, both ecologically and environmentally.
 What makes deforestation alarming is the immediate and long term effects it is bound to inflict if continued at the current pace.
-Some predictions state that the rainforests of the world will be destroyed completely if deforestation continues at its current pace.
+Some predictions state that the rainforests of the world will be eradicated if deforestation continues at its current pace.

 Read here more about 51 facts about deforestation.